4 Ways Cabling and Bracing Reduce Tree Failure

 How long will cables and braces last in my tree?

 Cables and braces are durable and can last several years.
-However, we recommend yearly inspections to check for damage and ensure they are still effectively protecting the trees.
+However, we recommend annual inspections to check for damage and ensure they continue to effectively protect the trees.

 Can an arborist install cables in any tree?